-To earn the FDC, workers take 90 hours of classes and 10 hours of advisement based on Empowerment Skills for Family Workers (Forest 2015), complete a portfolio documenting their ability to apply these concepts and skills, and pass a standardized exam.
+To earn the FDC, workers take 80 hours of classes and 10 hours of advisement based on Empowerment Skills for Family Workers (Forest 2015), complete a portfolio documenting their ability to apply these concepts and skills, and pass a standardized exam.
 The first FDC credentials were issued by Cornell's School of Continuing Education in December 1997.
 Since then more than 12,000 family workers have earned the FDC through affiliated systems nationwide.
 Many workers earn college credit for earning the FDC, through local community colleges, or affiliated universities and colleges nationwide.

 The official Family Development Credential Program trains and coordinates official FDC instructors, updates the FDC curriculum as new research emerges, and conducts and inspires new FDC-related research.
 Forty-five states now have FDC systems based on the model developed at Cornell; more are developing with our help.

 Comprehensive FDC training and field advisement is available through official training programs in local communities across many states.
 For information about where FDC programs are offered, contact FDC Program Manager at Nationalfdc@uconn.edu or by telephone at: (860)486-0606.